Emeline Pierre

 Emeline Pierre (born 4 December 1999) is a French Paralympic swimmer who competes at international swimming competitions.
 She is a World bronze medalist and a double European bronze medalist.

+Career

 In 2014, Pierre fell badly from a balance beam at a gymnastics competition and dislocated her right elbow.
 She had several operations to regain movement on her right arm but it was unsuccessful and it caused permanent damage to her arm.